 The department maintains one canine unit, consisting of a specially trained and certified dog/handler team.
 The canine is certified in narcotics detection, article search, tracking, building search, area search, officer protection and aggression control.
-123.5 training hours were completed in 2017 and annual certifications were received from the North American police Working Dog Association.
+Over 109 hours of training were completed in 2018 and annual certifications were received from the North American police Working Dog Association.